ihesp/IPART/docs/index.rst

 ..
-AR tracker documentation master file, created by sphinx-quickstart on Sun Mar 29 17:13:48 2020.
+IPART documentation master file, created by sphinx-quickstart on Sun Mar 29 17:13:48 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-AR tracker's documentation
+IPART's documentation
 ==========================

 .. contents:: Table of Contents